 7. Harper Wilde

-Harper Wilde sells fairly priced, everyday bras, and does an exceptional job with their brand voice across multiple marketing channels.
+Harper Wilde sells fairly priced, everyday bras, and is one of the best omnichannel examples for an exceptional and consistent brand voice.
 It only makes sense that they’d carry this over to their content marketing, too.

 Harper Wilde’s blog is a wonderful example that many ecommerce businesses can follow.
 It uses straight-forward strategies that are adaptable, focusing on creating content that answers questions users are likely to have about bra shopping, sizing, and care.